dax105/blocks/README.md

 #####Made by Dax105 and LeOndryasO, textures by Tomix

-**Background music:**<br>
+**Background music:**

 Game of Thrones music by Ramin Djawadi, we do not claim ownership over these songs nor are we profiting by them.
-Own by HBO.
+Owned by HBO.
 Other music is made by us